 Betterment vs. Axos Invest: Minimum Investment Edition would be a very boring battle.
 Both robo-advisors are extremely affordable, with minimal investments required for new users.

-Betterment is slightly in the lead, with no minimum initial investment required for their Digital plan.
-Investors looking to start with higher investments might choose to go Premium, for an initial investment of $100,000.
+Betterment wins, with no minimum initial investment required for their Digital plan and $10 to begin investing.
+Investors looking for unlimited financial advisor access, for an additional fee, might choose Premium, that requires an initial investment of $100,000.

 Betterment is currently offering a free account management promotion.

 Axos invest requires $500 to begin investing.
 This might eliminate new investors from the Axos managed portfolio.

 Winner: It’s basicallly a tie.
 Axos Invest charges 0.24% while Betterment charges 0.25% of AUM.

 Betterment and Axos Invest are also both on our radar as being top low-fee robo-advisors.

 Axos Invest charges 0.24% of AUM.